dev-rayyan/MERN-Ecommerce-website/README.md

--- npm install and root directory and in frontend directory
+1. npm install and root directory and in frontend directory

--- npm run dev in root directory to start backend server
+2. npm run dev in root directory to start backend server

--- npm start in frontend directory to start frontend folder
+3. npm start in frontend directory to start frontend server